google/fhir-data-pipes/doc/docs/tutorials/postgres_example.md

 The first time you run the Pipelines Controller, you must manually start a Full Pipeline run.
 In a browser go to `http://localhost:8090` and click the **Run Full** button.

 After running the Full Pipeline, use the Incremental Pipeline to update the Parquet files and tables.
-By default it is scheduled to run every hour, or you can manually trigger it.
+By default, it is scheduled to run every hour, or you can manually trigger it.

 If the Incremental Pipeline does not work, or you see errors like: